 Enhance your space with colour

-Pick a color that will be a statement colour in the room.
-Unify the space visually by repeating your statement color across various elements throughout the room – walls, lampshades, pillows, rugs, art, coffee table books.
+Pick a colour that will be a statement colour in the room.
+Unify the space visually by repeating your statement colour across various elements throughout the room – walls, lampshades, pillows, rugs, art, coffee table books.
 Deep yellows and golds are a great colour that can be versatile in design if used strategically.
 Golden yellows can be more modern in spaces or more vintage in others.
 It all really depends on what pieces you use it on.
-Black is a great neutralizer in my book.
-It has a way of becoming the backdrop of the canvas when used for larger areas or it can be the dramatic focus point when used in certain key, larger pieces.
+Black is a great neutralizer in my book for Modern Victorian design.
+It has a way of becoming the backdrop of the canvas when used for larger areas or it can be the dramatic focal point when used in a certain key, larger pieces.
 Don’t forget the finish of the paint!
 If you want high contrast and drama, paint the feature wall full gloss or splurge and go for a lacquer treatment.

-Start your design ideas small, and then expand
+Start your Modern Victorian design ideas small, and then expand

 If you’re not ready to put it all out there in your main living space with Modern Victorian design, try going bold in a smaller, private space first – a bath, guest room, etc. Perfect your style with each room.
 The more you practice, the more you fine-tune your style.
 I always recommend clients try to perfect their style in a guest bath or half bath.
 It’s a space you don’t have to see every day.
 This is key because you’ll react to it on separate occasions rather than once a day, i.e. a bedroom which you likely only see when you wake up or go to bed.
 Go crazy, take big risks and have fun.
 If it’s work in progress and you’re not loving it, you can always close the door and deal with it at a later date.
 Additionally, bold choices make big impacts when used in small spaces.
 It’s easier to take it all in when your eyes have the opportunity to see the totality of the design all at once.